Can Chickens Eat Bananas and Banana Peels ~ A Bunch of Helpful Tips

 You can also thaw the bananas overnight or on the countertop, and give them to your flock in a bowl.

-• Human-motivated reason: You will need to pick up the peels after a day or so and discard them.
+• You will need to pick up the peels after a day or so and discard them.
 You don’t want them to attract ants and rodents.
-This adds to the workload.
+This adds to your workload.

-• You can chop and freeze the bananas and peels and give it to them whenever you want.
+• I chop and freeze the bananas and peels and give them sparingly.

-• You can make it fun for them (instead of just tossing it to them) adding to their activity and stimulation.
+• Sometimes I make it fun for them (instead of just tossing it to them) adding to their activity and stimulation.

 • Humans don’t eat the peels so it’s a great use of them instead of throwing them away.